Louis, Duke of Orléans (born 1703): Marriage

 The fifth child and only son out of eight children, he was still not married at the death of his father.
 In 1721, the ambassador of France to Russia suggested a marriage between him and one of the two unmarried daughters of Peter I of Russia: the Grand Duchess Anna Petrovna (known for her fluency in French) or her younger sister, Grand Duchess Yelizaveta Petrovna.
 But the idea of a marriage with a Russian Grand Duchess had to be abandoned as there soon arose difficulties relative to religion and order of precedence.
-Louis was the "only" great-grandson of the king of France and as such was only entitled to the style of Serene Highness.
+Louis was a great-grandson of the king of France and as such was entitled to the style of Serene Highness.
 A Russian Grand Duchess, however, as a daughter of the tsar, was entitled to the style of Imperial Highness.
 Anna Petrovna later married the Duke of Schleswig-Holstein-Gottorp.

 Another possible bride that was considered for him was his first cousin Élisabeth Alexandrine de Bourbon.
 She was the youngest daughter of his mother's elder sister, Louise Françoise de Bourbon. Élisabeth Alexandrine was also the younger sister of his main rival, the Duke of Bourbon.

 In 1723, a German princess was suggested.
 She was Auguste of Baden-Baden, the daughter of Louis William, Margrave of Baden-Baden and his wife Sibylle Auguste of Saxe-Lauenburg.
 The marriage was agreed upon by his mother, and the bride's small dowry set at 80,000 livres.
 The marriage by proxy took place on 18 June 1724 at Rastatt, in Baden-Württemberg, Germany, then on 13 July in the town of Sarry (Marne), in France.
 It was at Sarry that the couple first met.
 They fell in love at first sight.
 At the French court, the new Duchess of Orléans was known as Auguste de Bade.

 The ducal couple had two children, but only one survived infancy.